 that is highly regarded in the field

-To effectively adopt Peeragogical assessment in the schooling context, the community must construct a new understanding of how the members in the network relate to one another independent of their roles in the surrounding social or hierarchical systems.
-This requires trust, which in school requires
+To effectively adopt Peeragogical assessment in the schooling context, the community must construct a new understanding of how the members in the network relate to one another, independently of their roles in the surrounding social or hierarchical systems.
+Renegotiating agreements requires trust, which in school requires

 Imagine if Oedipus had the Internet.